 Next on the menu was a mammogram.
 Freshly bandaged, I was promised this mammogram was of the gentle variety.
-Having not had one since my initial diagnosis in November (and since subsequent surgery and radiation), I didn’t realize how much it was going to hurt since the former surgical site was terribly tender.
-Picture your ear lobe after you pierce it, forever left with a knot.
-My knot hurt getting flattened onto the machine, especially fresh from the biopsy.
+Having not had one since my initial diagnosis in November (and since subsequent surgery and radiation), I didn’t realize how much it was going to hurt since the former surgical site was terribly tender, and now fresh from the biopsy, it was a lot.
 As I was pressed into a pancake again, the blood started coming, smearing the glass.
 My wandering mind went to a hilarious sketch years ago with Dan Aykroyd channeling Julia Child boning a chicken, blood spurting up and down onto the bird.
 Instead of high-pitched Julia gasps, this technician was calm and simply wiped it away.
-But my poor breast, how much more was it going to endure?
 A few more images from a few more angles and I was left to wait while she met with the doctor down the hall.
 She returned with news he was pleased with the images, and off I went to check out.

 The nice nurse who’d held my hand handed me off to a gentleman at the exit desk, telling him I’d had a biopsy.
 He couldn’t hear her, so he whispered, as if trying to simply mouthe it, “She had a b i o p s y ?” lest the folks in the waiting area learn my situation.
 I felt this strange cloud of shame and sadness waft over me.
 He told me in a quiet sympathetic voice to enjoy the holiday weekend.
 I uttered a “You, too,” and got the hell out of there.
 Once home I had to take it easy which for most people means lie in bed and rest.
 I had to realize that paperwork, dishes, laundry and dog walks could wait and that I could actually lie in bed and rest, which is exactly what I did, icing the area 15 minutes every hour on the hour until bedtime.
 The biopsy site stung so that kept me still and thankfully my 13-year-old dog was content to stay put on the kitchen floor, slinking in and out of sleep.